anirudhkannan9/MemePortfolioApp/README.md

 Phase 4: Task 3
-Based on the UML class diagram, what's starkly apparent is that the current design of my program exhbits a **significant** degree of coupling; primarily involving the classes required for the GUI and the Portfolio class.
+Based on the UML class diagram, what's starkly apparent is that the current design of my program exhbits a significant degree of coupling; primarily involving the classes required for the GUI and the Portfolio class.
 In order to remediate this, I would use the Java Observer pattern, and replace most/all of the Portfolio fields (indirectly) by adding the class to the list of Observers for Portfolio (which will extend the Observer class).
 I will call notifyObservers() every time something salient happens to the Portfolio (e.g. added a Stock, changed value over time), and the update() methods of the Observers would be implemented according to the specific aims of each class.

+**NOTE ABOUT TASK 3 (UML DIAGRAM)**: The UML diagram attached should contain an 'implements' relationship between the class MemeStock and the interface RandomDouble; I couldn't get this to work in the UML diagram drawing program, so I omitted it from the diagram.